KLKN: Move to Lincoln

-Standard Media ownership
+Standard and Rincon ownership

 After Citadel attempted to sell its television properties in 2000, and after the 2014 sale of three of the five major Citadel properties to Nexstar Broadcasting Group, Citadel sold its last two ABC affiliates—KLKN and WLNE-TV, serving Providence, Rhode Island—to Standard Media for $83 million.
 Its leader, former Young Broadcasting and Media General executive Deb McDermott, had begun her career in Lincoln at KOLN.
 The sale was completed on September 5.

 In February 2022, Standard Media's owner, Standard General, announced that KLKN would be sold to Cox Media Group as part of a transaction that would allow Standard General to purchase broadcast group Tegna.
 The deal never received FCC approval and was terminated on May 22, 2023.

-Pending sale to Rincon Broadcasting Group

-On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying KLKN along with the other stations owned by Standard Media for $50 million, pending FCC approval.
+On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying KLKN along with the other stations owned by Standard Media for $50 million; the sale was completed on February 27, 2026.
+In March 2026, Rincon president Todd Parkin filed to transfer Rincon Broadcasting to Community News Media, an affiliate of Standard General.